“You must when contemplating nature,

 Finally, modern culture holds the view that life should be a constant struggle.
 While pain and loss are part of life, they should not be your default condition.
 Pain and loss play a role as incentives for change and spiritual growth, but they keep you in the fight or flight response of your brain.

 When you align yourself with the natural flow of nature without and within yourself, you open the door to abundance and ease.

 “The most important decision we make is whether we believe we live in a friendly or hostile universe.” ~Albert Einstein

 Deep in your heart you know that there is another way.
 You just feel like you lost the path, took a detour, and never found your way back.

 Like any mother, mother Earth is ready to nourish you.
 She is willing to sacrifice her well being for her children.
 But the mother and the child are not separated.
 They are one.
 As such, if one is to be healed so must the other.

 The garden is a great place to reconnect to mother Nature and to yourself.
 If you have your own garden, set aside some time to sit in there and reflect.
 If you live in an apartment you can adopt a couple of potted plants, or go to sit in a park.

 You can use these observations to look back in the mirror and find yourself as you are reflected from the plants.
 In your heart you are one.
 Let them guide you back to the eyes of the heart.

-Bee Well Inner Circle is my attempt to allow you to renew your connection with your body and soul through connecting to nature.
-I would love you to join the plant path with me.
+My program Aging with Grace, The Wise Women Way to Holistic Wellness at Any Age is designed to allow you to renew your connection with your body and soul through connecting to nature.
 I offer herbal wisdom, holistic nutrition, and mindful practices that will help you find balance from the inside out.